NikushaKalatozi/nikushakalatozi.github.io/_posts/2018-05-10-Cybercube2018-EternalRomance-Walkthrough.markdown

 Decrypting this text gave us result:
 `name: eternalromance, protocol: dns(53/tcp)

-After few minutes of thinking and googling most common 53 port issues, I realised that it was `DNS Zone Transfer Attack`
+After few minutes of thinking and googling most common 53 port issues, I realised that it was<br/>`DNS Zone Transfer Attack`

-so I instantly opened-up terminal and run following command:
+so I instantly opened-up terminal and run following command: <br/>
 `dig axfr @192.168.88.236 eternalromance`
 <br/>
 ![httpauth]({{ "/images/dig_zone.png" | absolute_url }})
 <br/>
-Feels nice right? here we got all the information we need for editing our host file, so what are we waiting for?
+Feels nice right? here we got all the information we need for editing our host file, so what are we waiting for? <br/>
 `nano /etc/hosts`
 <br/>
 Add new line in hosts file
 <br/>
-`192.168.88.236 cybercube2018.eternalromance.com`
+`192.168.88.236 cybercube2018.eternalromance.com` <br/>
 It should look like this when you'll `cat /etc/hosts`:
 <br/>
 ![httpauth]({{ "/images/cat_hosts.png" | absolute_url }})